-WRIT:450 Advanced Creative Writing.
+WRIT-450 Advanced Creative Writing

 An intensive, rigorous discussion of student writing in a workshop atmosphere, along with intensive reading in the genre.
 Special emphasis on the development of a significant body of work in preparation for an understanding of what is required to write a book in the genre being studied.
-Topics will vary and may include fiction, poetry, creative nonfiction, publishing and editing, or screenwriting.
-Each workshop may be repeated once.
-Prerequisite: WRIT:350 or instructor's permission.
+Genre topics include all those other than fiction, poetry, and creative nonfiction.
+Prerequisite: WRIT-350 or instructor's permission.
 4 SH.
+May be repeated.